The Promise of a New Day

-"The Promise of a New Day" is a song by American singer and entertainer Paula Abdul, recorded for her second studio album Spellbound (1991) and services as the album's opening track.
-The track, written by Abdul, Peter Lord, Sandra St. Victor, and V. Jeffrey Smith and produced by Lord and Smith, was released as the album's second official single in July 1991 in the United States.
-The song lyrically finds the singer singing optimistically about a relationship, with a vague sub-context of improvement of the world.
+"The Promise of a New Day" is a song by American singer Paula Abdul; it serves as the opening track to her second studio album, Spellbound (1991).
+The track, written by Abdul, Peter Lord, Sandra St. Victor, and V. Jeffrey Smith and produced by Lord and Smith, was released as the album's second single in July 1991 in the United States.
+The song lyrically finds Abdul singing optimistically about a relationship, with a vague sub-context of improvement of the world.
 It was also her first single released under her own label, Captive Records.